raid-guild/moloch-contract-extensions/README.md

 ### Whalestoe

-file: TBD
+file: other/Whalestoe.sol

-description: Thoughts scatter at a monent's notice like birds startled by a shot
+description: a readonly token wrapper around moloch shares.
+This allows Metamask or other wallets looking for balanceOf to see the shares.

 contributors: